ansible-content-lab/cloud-deploy/readme/tower_setup.md

 ## Cloud Provider Credentials

-Under Resources --> Projects, create a new set of credentials of the appropriate type.
+Under Resources --> Credentials, create a new set of credentials of the appropriate type.
 The example below, is for AWS programmatic keys, which you can generate in the AWS console:

 <img src="images/aws_credentials.jpg" alt="AWS Credentials"
 	title="AWS Credentials" width="800" />